garethalexander/SolidAngle/README.md

 (3) The input knot, scaled if scalings were set, named ParaViewBoundaryCurve_<my_name>.obj in .obj format http://paulbourke.net/dataformats/obj/ so it can be loaded into Paraview and visualised along with the solid angle function.

 It also outputs progress to standard output, and error messages to standard error.

+If Gradient = 1, it additionally outputs a .vtk file containing the gradient vector of the solid angle on a 3D grid, named <my_name>____Gradient.vtk

 ----------------------------------------------------------------------------
 A BRIEF GUIDE TO POST-PROCESSING IN PARAVIEW